AlphaMark Fund (AMLCX)

-The Fund invests primarily in large capitalization equity securities which, like all equity securities, carry the potential for unpredictable drops in value and periods of lackluster performance.
+The Fund invests primarily in ETFs and the stock market.
+ETFs are subject to investment advisory fees and other expenses, which will be indirectly paid by the Fund resulting in your cost of investing in the Fund to be higher than investing directly in the same ETFs yourself.
+Each ETF is subject to specific risks.
+The stock market risk includes the return on and value of an investment will fluctuate in response to stock market movements and stocks are subject to market risks such as rapid increase or decrease in a stock’s value or liquidity along with other factors beyond the control of the Advisor.
 Large capitalization companies may be unable to respond as quickly as smaller companies to new competition challenges and also may not be able to attain the high growth rate of successful smaller companies.
 The Fund’s investments in foreign securities involve risks that may be different from those of U.S. securities.
 Foreign securities may not be subject to uniform audit and financial reporting and disclosure standards.
 In addition, the Fund’s foreign investments may be subject to adverse changes in investment or exchange control regulations, expropriation or confiscatory taxation, political or social instability, and nationalization of companies or industries.
 For additional information on these and other risks, please read the current prospectus.

-*The Advisor has contractually agreed, until December 31, 2018, to reduce management fees and to absorb a Fund’s operating expenses to the extent necessary to limit Annual Fund Operating Expenses (excluding Acquired Fund Fees and Expenses) to an amount not exceeding 1.50% of each Fund’s average daily net assets.
-Management fee reductions and expenses absorbed by the Advisor are subject to repayment by the Funds for a period of 3 years after such fees and expenses were incurred.
+*The Advisor has contractually agreed, until December 31, 2022, to reduce the management fees and to absorb the Funds operating expenses to the extent necessary to limit Annual Fund Operating Expenses (excluding Acquired Fund Fees and Expenses) to an amount not exceeding Net: 1.57%, Gross: 2.30%, of the Fund’s average daily net assets.
+Management fee reductions and expenses absorbed by the Advisor are subject to repayment by the Fund for a period of 3 years after such fees and expenses were incurred.

 S&P 500 Index is the Standard & Poor’s composite index of 500 stocks, a widely recognized, unmanaged index of common stock prices.